oliviawestmacottssw/SSW.Rules.Content/rules/tiny-do-you-use-active-phrases-no-zombies-please/rule.md

 For example:

-When the CD is inserted, a Windows dialog will be shown.
+[greyBox]  When the CD is inserted, a Windows dialog will be shown.  [/greyBox]
 Figure: Bad Example - This example is using a passive voice, and does not address the reader or from the point of the subject (the software in this case).
-When you insert a CD, Windows shows a dialog.
+[greyBox]  When you insert a CD, Windows shows a dialog.  [/greyBox]
 Figure: Good Example - This example uses the active voice to address the reader, and is more direct and engaging.